fmitra/dennis-bot/README.md

 example: How much did I spend today?
 ```

-### Privacy Friendly But Not Foolproof
+### Privacy Friendly But Be Warned

 While Dennis respects your privacy, **he's not intented to store confidential data**.
 His primary
 use case is to offer a **convenient** way to follow up on your day to day spending.
 In short,
 he protects you from himself - the bot owner cannot access your detailed expenditures, or
 use your information for advertising.
-Anyone with access to your device however, can
+Anyone with access to your device however can **easily**
-easily see your password in plaintext and request the info.
+access or request this info.

 #### Data protection

-Dennis creates a private/public key pair for all users and additionally sets a user password
+Dennis creates a private/public key pair for all users to encrypt most details of their expenses
-to protect the user's private key in storage.
-These keys are used to encrypt expense totals
+(note: timestamps are unencrypted).
+Your private key is protected with a password of your choice.
-and descriptions (timestamps are unencrypted) to ensure anyone running the bot has zero
+This ensures the admin running the bot has no zero access to your expenditures.
-access to a user's detailed expenditures.
-Dennis can only return your expense history
-after you provide him with your password.

 While this protect's user data from the bot owner, keep in mind passwords are visible in
 plaintext right inside of the Telegram application.
 Anyone who has access to your chats for